maksymfritsak/test/index.md

 For advanced usage, we recommend utilizing RAD as a Python library, which can be seamlessly integrated into your research workflow.
 The [RAD API documentation](api.md) includes useful examples and guides to get you started.

-# How RAD Handles CT, PET, and MR Data

-RAD is designed to support a wide range of medical imaging data types with specific considerations:

-## DICOM

-For DICOM data, RAD assumes that each patient folder contains only one DICOM series and one RT struct file.

-### CT

-Details on how RAD processes CT images are provided here.

-## NIFTI

-RAD supports both `.nii` and `.nii.gz` data formats, offering flexibility in handling NIFTI data.

 # Contact Us

-Should you have any questions or require further assistance, feel free to reach out via email at [example@example.com](mailto:example@example.com).
+Should you have any questions, feel free to reach out via email at [example@example.com](mailto:example@example.com).